hhssv/Capstone/README.md

 ## Desktop Preparation

-Installation the requirements.txt
+Installation the requirements.txt.
 - `pip install -r requirmenets.txt`
-- if needed, set the path by `cd /path/`
+- if needed, set the path by `cd /path/`.

 BSUV-Net
 - Download the trained models and the hrnet_v2 model files from the github.